junovhs/neti/README.md

 - **Law of Locality** — Dependency distance analysis using Lowest Common Ancestor.
 Flags cross-boundary coupling that violates your intended layering.
 Configurable as warn or error.
 - **Cycle Detection** — Finds circular dependencies in your module graph.
 - **PageRank** — Identifies the most structurally critical files in the codebase.
-Useful for understanding what's load-bearing.
-- **Hub Detection** — Finds modules with unusually high afferent coupling (everything depends on them).
+- **Hub Detection** — Finds modules with unusually high afferent coupling.
 - **God Module Detection** — Finds modules that do too much.
-- **Layer Violation Detection** — Enforces that your dependency direction matches your intended architecture (e.g. `ui → domain → infra`, never `infra → domain`).
+- **Layer Violation Detection** — Enforces that dependency direction matches your intended architecture (e.g. `ui → domain → infra`, never `infra → domain`).
 - **Coupling Entropy** — Measures overall topological health of the codebase.

 ### Your Own Commands